All Episodes

 I just perusing the internet.

-Yeah, it looks like looks like Trump's gotten rid of Palin.
+Yeah, it looks like, looks like Trump's gotten rid of Palin.

-Was it snow snowmobile accident in intensive care, so she's going wherever he is, and that Alaska, right, which would mean that she would have to leave the campaign.
+And that Alaska, right, which would mean that she would have to leave the campaign.

-I don't think that's the case, but uh tensions are high, and everybody's looking for any angle they could get.
+I don't think that's the case, but tensions are high, and everybody's looking for any angle they could get.

-Now I checked the email during the break, and there's some people, hey Rush, you keep saying Trump is innocent here.
+Now, I checked the email during the break, and there's some people, hey, Rush, you keep saying Trump is innocent here.

-Trump's just like Obama rush.
+Trump's just like Obama, Rush.

 I understand that.